kanduvisla/blipr/TEST_REPORT.md

 - Queue patterns same as pages
 - Missing page numbers / max pages
 - Show default note, length + velocity in sidebar
+- Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
+- Note length is now too long
+- Midi CC channel can the same as device (1 = 1, don't +1 them)
+- Show queued pattern when selecting
+- When more sequencer is used, it seems that note offs are triggered too soon (is note length taken globally instead of per note?)
+- Rapidly pressing "Fn" seems to reset the PC / Pattern

 -- Won't fix / not related: